Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 students: int = 0

-• name is a string (str), and students is an integer (int).
+• name is string type (str), students is integer type (int).

 Practical Use of Type Aliases

-Using type aliases allows you to reuse complex types more concisely.
+Using type aliases allows you to reuse complex types concisely.

 1. Defining Type Aliases